 Teens in MSI’s Science Achievers youth development program hosted a live, call-in TV series on CAN-TV, Chicago’s community access television channel, during the fall, winter and spring sessions.

 The show is called TESLA, which stands for "Teens Exploring Science with a Live Audience."
-The students who starred in the show not only answered questions live on air, they also worked behind the scenes answering calls from viewers.
+The students who star in the show answer questions live on air and also work behind the scenes answering calls from viewers.

 “The show is a great chance for the teens to share what they’ve learned about science with a wider audience,” said Marvin McClure, manager of community initiatives.

-The fall 2013 show focused on the topic of simple machines.
-Teens built pulley systems, levers, inclined planes and other examples to demonstrate how they make work easier.
-The winter 2014 show highlighted bugs and other crawly creatures found in an urban environment.
-And the spring 2014 show featured the chemistry of refreshing beverages like smoothies.
+The spring 2015 show on the topic of science gadgets will air from April 25 - June 11.
+Previous shows highlighted simple machines (teens built pulley systems, levers, inclined planes and other examples to demonstrate how they make work easier), bugs and other crawly creatures found in an urban environment and the chemistry of refreshing beverages like smoothies.

 Find out when TESLA is on TV, and be sure to tune in!